Procedures for Determining Suspected Breaches of the Australian Public Service Code of Conduct

 Investigator

-The CEO may also appoint an investigator to assist the decision maker by investigating the matter, gathering evidence and preparing a report of factual findings.
-The investigator may be an employee of the agency or another person.
+The CEO may also appoint an investigator to assist the breach decision maker by investigating the matter, gathering evidence and preparing a report of factual findings.
+The investigator may be an employee or another person.
 The CEO will take reasonable steps to ensure the investigator is, and appears to be, independent and unbiased.

 Information to be given to an employee before a determination is made

-• the name of the decision maker and, where applicable, the investigator;
+• the name of the breach decision maker and, where applicable, the investigator;

-• the details of the alleged breach of the Code of Conduct;
+• the details of the suspected breach of the Code of Conduct;

-• the range of sanctions that may be imposed if the employee is found to have breached the Code of Conduct;
+• the range of sanctions that may be imposed if the employee is found to have breached the Code of Conduct under subsection 15(1) of the Act;

-• details of the agency’s Employee Assistance Program; and
+• details of the agency’s Employee Assistance Program.

-• be given a reasonable opportunity (usually 7 calendar days) to make a statement in writing, or provide evidence, in relation to the alleged breach.
+Reasonable steps must be taken to give the employee a reasonable opportunity (usually 7 calendar days) to make a statement in writing, or provide evidence, in relation to the suspected breach.
+The employee may also be given a reasonable opportunity to make an oral statement in relation to the suspected breach.

-The employee must also be given a reasonable opportunity to make an oral statement.
-An employee who does not make a statement in relation to an alleged breach of the Code of Conduct is not, for that reason alone, to be taken to have admitted to committing the alleged breach.
+An employee who does not make a statement in relation to a suspected breach of the Code of Conduct is not, for that reason alone, to be taken to have admitted to committing a breach of the Code of Conduct.

 Variation in investigation

-If, during the course of an investigation, it becomes evident that there is a material variation in the nature or extent of the alleged breach notified to the employee, the employee must be notified in writing of the variation and any variation in the range of sanctions that may be imposed if the employee is found to have breached the Code of Conduct.
-The employee must be provided with a reasonable opportunity (usually, 7 calendar days) to make a further written statement or provide further evidence before a determination is made.
+If, during the course of an investigation, it becomes evident that there is a material variation in the nature or extent of the suspected breach of the Code of Conduct (as notified to the employee), the employee must be notified in writing of the variation of the suspected breach.
+The employee must be provided with a reasonable opportunity (usually 7 calendar days) to make a further written statement or provide further evidence before a determination is made.

 Determination of breach

-The decision maker will determine whether the employee has breached the Code of Conduct on the balance of probabilities.
-The decision maker will advise the employee in writing of the determination.
+The breach decision maker will determine whether, on balance of probabilities, the employee has breached the Code of Conduct.
+The breach decision maker will advise the employee in writing of the determination.

-The following sets out the procedures for determining the sanction or sanctions (if any) to be imposed on an Australian Public Service employee who is found to have breached the Code of Conduct.
-These procedures are established by the CEO pursuant to section 15(3)(b) of the Act.
+Part 3 of these procedures detail the process for determining the sanction or sanctions (if any) to be imposed on a current employee who is found to have breached the Code of Conduct.
+Part 3 of these procedures is established in accordance with subsection 15(3)(b) of the Act.

 Determination of sanction

-The process for deciding on a sanction or sanctions must be consistent with the principles of procedural fairness.
+The process for deciding whether to apply a particular sanction must be consistent with the principles of procedural fairness.

-Subsection 15(1) of the Act prescribes the range of sanctions that may be imposed.
-The decision maker may decide that the employee will be counselled, either instead of or in addition to imposing a sanction or sanctions.
+Subsection 15(1) of the Act prescribes the range of sanctions which may be imposed.
+The sanction decision maker may decide that the employee will be counselled, either instead of or in addition to imposing a sanction or sanctions.

-The decision maker will take into account the following factors when considering a possible sanction or sanctions:
+The sanction decision maker may take into account the following factors when considering a possible sanction or sanctions:

-• whether the misconduct affects the reputation of the agency or the Australian Public Service
+• the degree of relevance to the employee’s duties and the reputation of the agency or the APS

-• the effect of the proposed sanction on the employee
+• the expected effect of the proposed sanction on the employee; and

 • the presence of any mitigating factors.